 With all of these strengths of the curriculum the teachers also highlight the need for improvement within the workbooks sighting problems such as errors, “lapses in the books” and over complicated material that don’t seem appropriate for the age.

-Implementing the Curriculum and the Arts: Students ing and do actions to prerecorded CDs during circle time.
+Implementing the Curriculum and the Arts: Students sing and do actions to prerecorded CDs during circle time.
 Teachers note that their students learn easily through song, and movement.
 Music serves as a medium for learning.
-Visual ar is mostly used with worksheets as a way of sharing their understanding, they also use the medium of paper tearing and glue.
+Visual art is mostly used with worksheets as a way of sharing their understanding, they also use the medium of paper tearing and glue.
 They use art to celebrate events like Linggo ng Wika (Filipino Language Week).
 They also participate with MMP wide art contests, and talent shows.

 The Role of Creativity and Imagination in the Classroom: Teacher 1 notes that she sees creativity expressed in her students through students’ different abilities, and intelligences “Children are really special.”
 Teacher 2 adds it’s through creativity children develop their goals and dreams for the future.
 Adding that this is also the role of the teacher to guide their students in pursuing their dreams.